The Stripper: Legacy

 The piece was the theme melody in the Swedish record sales list Kvällstoppen in the 1960s.
-It also became known as the background music for a contemporary Noxzema Shaving Cream commercial, featuring Swedish model Gunilla Knutsson, and for key scenes in the films The Scarecrow (1973) and Slap Shot (1977).
+It also became known as the background music for a contemporary Noxzema Shaving Cream commercial, featuring Swedish model Gunilla Knutsson, and for key scenes in the films Scarecrow (1973) and Slap Shot (1977).
 The piece also features in the films The Full Monty (1997) and Wallace & Gromit: The Curse of the Were-Rabbit (2005).
 It was used on BBC Television in 1976 by the British comedians Morecambe and Wise in their "Breakfast Sketch" routine, where they perform a dance using various kitchen utensils and food items.
 It was also used on Match Game when Gene Rayburn or one of the panelists began "getting antsy".
-Professional wrestler Rick Rude used a version for his entrance and disrobing routine in the World Wrestling Federation.

 The band Mötley Crüe used The Stripper to introduce the show on their 1987's Girls, Girls, Girls-Tour as well as at the Moscow Music Peace Festival in 1989.